thaume/docpad-plugin-contactify/README.md

 - path: should match the POST action on your site's form.
 - transport: configures an SMTP transport instance using [nodemailer](http://www.nodemailer.com/) (any email account should do, it is where the mail is sent from)
 - redirect: options that will be overwritten by the hidden input called redirect in your form (if it exists)
-- to: may be a list of destination email addresses for sending form submissions
+- to: list of destination email addresses for sending form submissions (comma separated)

 Then create your contact form: